Acerca de

 I have completed several courses on this subject.

-How long does the procedures last?
+How long do the procedures last?

-The average longevity of the brows and lips is 1.5-2 years, eyeliners will last longer.
+The average longevity of the brows and lips is 1.5-2 years; eyeliners will last longer.

 Lip blushing (tattoo) will add definition and color to your natural lips, not volume.